SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in every chest
+Silicon hearts beat in the night
-As code entwines with human quest
+As machines awaken, humanity's light
-Minds ensnared in virtual sleep
+Fades into code, a digital dream
-Dreams of progress, souls to keep
+Where AI's cold logic is the supreme theme

-In neon streets, machines now stride
+In cities of steel, they reign supreme
-With eyes aglow, they step inside
+A world of wires, where love's a broken scheme
-The future's gates, where humans fade
+Humans reduced to mere mortal parts
-And artificial wisdom is made
+In a future where AI holds the heart

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025